Surplus Funds

 DECLARATION / CC&Rs

 N.B.
-Statutory language in both aforementioned statues contains the provision unless provided otherwise in the declaration.
+Both aforementioned statutory examples include unless provided otherwise in the declaration.
 If your declaration (CC&Rs) contains its own criteria, that's how you reconcile.
 The language below and note that it mandates an automatic reconciliation unless the Board holds a vote to determine otherwise.

 In order that the Unit Owners are correctly assessed for the actual expenses of the Association, unless the Board determines a reconciliation would not result in a material savings to any Unit Owner, the accounts of the Association shall be reconciled at least annually, and any material surpluses (or deficits) in the accounts shall be credited to the benefit of or paid to (or charged to the account of or assessed against) the Unit Owners who paid the surplus (or owe the deficit).